-The Seven Magic Mountains is an art installation by Swiss artist Ugo Rondinone off of highway 15 just before Vegas if coming from Los Angeles.
-It’s a series of, you guessed it, seven stacks of brightly painted rocks meant to symbolize the midway between the natural and the artificial which is the mountains and the highway.
-It’s meant to stay for just two years, so stop by while you can!
+Seven Magic Mountains is an art installation by Swiss artist Ugo Rondinone off of Highway 15 just before Vegas if coming from Los Angeles.
+It’s a series of, you guessed it, seven stacks of brightly painted rocks meant to symbolize the midway between the natural and the artificial which are the mountains and the highway.
+It’s meant to stay only through the end of 2021, so stop by while you can!

 I had always expected that the Grand Canyon would be quite grand (and it was) but what really surprised and impressed me was how beautiful the scenery we flew over to get there was.
 It’s an incredible way to get a glimpse of some remote and desolate areas that you wouldn’t otherwise see, plus it packs a lot of great experiences into just a few hours.
 It’s one of those splurge experiences that’s oh so worth it.

-The Valley of Fire is a state park in Nevada and my first overnight of the trip.
-After the helicopter ride, I continued the additional hour to the first come, first serve campgrounds within the park boundary and settled in for the night, awakening for sunrise the next morning.
+Valley of Fire is a state park in Nevada and my first overnight of the trip.
+After the helicopter ride, I continued the additional hour to the first come, first serve campgrounds within the park boundary and settled in for the night, waking for sunrise the next morning.

-- Recommended sights: seven sisters, elephant rock, beehives, and fire wave hike (if you have more time).
+- Recommended sights: Seven Sisters, Elephant Rock, Beehives, and Fire Wave Trail (if you have more time).

 - Camp: Check space at campsites within state park or alternatively camp on BLM land just outside of the east park entrance.

-Southern Utah has to be one of the most incredible areas in the American Southwest with its endless canyons, bright orange rock, and unique formations carved by water.
-Some of it is just inexplicable with its colors and shapes and looks like nothing else on planet earth.
+Southern Utah is simply one of the best areas in the American Southwest with its canyons, bright orange rock, and unique formations.

-Zion is one of the most popular national parks in the United States and a pretty impressive must-do on your southwestern road trip.
-It’s a large park with the popular main canyon which features Angel’s Landing, The Narrows, and Observation Point, plus a bunch of short and easy hikes if you’re low on time.
+Zion is one of the most popular national parks in the United States and a must-do on your southwestern road trip.

-The main park is accessed by park shuttles that run around sunrise and end around sunset.
+The main park is accessed by park shuttles that start running around sunrise and end around sunset.
 They change depending on time of year so check here before making plans.
 I stayed near Zion for two nights and hiked the Watchman Trail, Observation Point, and Upper Emerald Falls and enjoyed all of them.
-Sadly The Narrows were closed due to too much water, but that is one of Zion’s most popular hikes and I was sad to miss it.
+Sadly, The Narrows was closed due to too much water, but that is one of Zion’s most popular hikes and I was sad to miss it.

-I had visited Zion 10 years prior and did the Angel’s landing hike.
-Even back then, with far fewer visitors, it was a pretty hectic trail with the narrow drop offs and hand chains, though it was incredibly beautiful.
-This time, I did observation point instead which is an 8-mile trail that actually looks down on angel’s landing.
+I had visited Zion 10 years prior and did the Angels Landing Hike.
+Even back then, with far fewer visitors, it was a hectic trail with the narrow drop-offs and hand chains, though the ending view is breathtaking.
+As an alternative, Observation Point instead is an 8-mile trail that looks down on Angels Landing and provides an epic view.
 More on that here.

-- Recommended sights: Observation Point, Overlook Trail, Emerald Pools, Narrows, Angel’s Landing
+- Recommended sights: Observation Point, Overlook Trail, Emerald Pools, The Narrows, Angels Landing

 - Camp: Campgrounds book out months in advance around Zion, and first come, first serve spots are usually snatched up too.
-There is BLM camping in the eastern part, or you can camp at the Quality Inn campground which is walking distance to the park, has some riverside spots, and costs $39/night with showers, Wi-Fi, and toilets.
+There is BLM camping in the eastern part, or you can camp at the Zion Canyon Campground and RV Resort owned by Ferber Resorts which is walking distance to the park, has some riverside spots, and costs $44/night (plus tax) with showers, Wi-Fi, and toilets.

 Bryce is known for its famous hoodoos, the natural amphitheater, and the sunrise and sunset viewpoints.
 It’s also quite a bit higher in elevation than Zion, so bundle up!